Moon Mappers: FAQ

 How do I know if I'm doing anything right?
 Why can't I go back and change things?

-First, you went through the tutorial, and you wouldn't have moved on from it if you weren't doing well, so don't worry!
-This is also why you can't go back and change your markings once you've submitted an image – you'd be spending all your time fine-tuning past results and not moving on to new ones.
+We make it so that you can't go back and change your markings once you've submitted an image – you'd be spending all your time fine-tuning past results and not moving on to new ones.

 We also periodically check how every user is doing.
 At random intervals, a standardized image will appear for you to do.
 It won't be marked in any special way, but CosmoQuest Moon Mapper scientists have already identified the craters in it.
 Once you've completed that image and submitted it, we check how you did against the experts.

 When we check, we look at how well the crater centers and diameters compare.
 We then assign a score.
 We'll show you both the score and the way the experts identified craters in that image.
 If the score is low, we'll ask you to do a second standardized image – we all have bad days.
-If the second one is low, we'll ask you to annotate some images where we guide you through, like the tutorial.
+If the second one is low, we'll ask you to annotate some images where we guide you through.

 I don't see any craters, all I see are hills.